TBARTA: Governing board

-The members appointed by the respective Commissions, TBARTA MPOs CCC, or Mayors serve two-year terms and may serve no more than three consecutive terms.
-The Governor-appointed members serve three-year terms and may serve only two consecutive terms.
+The members appointed by the respective commissions, TBARTA Metropolitan Planning Organization's Chairs Coordinating Committee, or mayors serve two-year terms and may serve no more than three consecutive terms.
+The governor-appointed members serve three-year terms and may serve only two consecutive terms.

 Citizens Advisory Committee

-The TBARTA Citizens Advisory Committee (CAC) is made up of residents and business persons from around the region.
+The TBARTA Citizens Advisory Committee is made up of residents and business persons from around the region.
 Members are appointed by the TBARTA Board members and volunteer their time to advise the Board on a range of issues that affect TBARTA and the region.

 Transit Management Committee

-The TBARTA Transit Management Committee (TMC) is made up of the region’s transit agency directors, who advise the Board on implementation of the Regional Transportation Master Plan.
+The TBARTA Transit Management Committee is made up of the region’s transit agency directors, who advise the Board on implementation of the Regional Transportation Master Plan.

 Public engagement

 TBARTA maintains an ongoing public conversation about regional transportation, via social media on Facebook, Twitter, YouTube, and Instagram.
 During periods of work to update the Regional Master Plan, TBARTA also holds telephone-based town hall meetings, which garner thousands of participants.
-The public is always invited to TBARTA's regularly-scheduled Board and Committee meetings as well.
+The public is always invited to TBARTA's regularly scheduled board and committee meetings as well.
+Individuals wishing to contest a decision made at a meeting are responsible for ensuring that a record of the proceedings exists for any appeal.
+TBARTA additionally provides accommodations for people with disabilities who request assistance in advance.